 There are some laws in the Pentateuch for which there is no certain interpretation; for instance Leviticus 19.27 which reads “Ye shall not round the corners of your heads, neither shalt thou mar the corners of thy beard” (KJV) or “Ye shall not make a round cutting of the hair of your head, nor disfigure your beard” (Brenton’s LXX).
 There are varied interpretations as to what this passage means and men today can only offer conjecture.
 Another point of contention is Numbers 15.38 which concerns the fringes which were to be sewn onto garments.
 How are they to be constructed precisely?
 Are they to simply be fringes or are tassels to be added to the fringes?
 If you affix tassles, what length is appropriate?
 No man knows with certainty and a man can only guess and make a vain display of himself for his trouble.

-The people of the Kingdom of Israel had all departed from the Holy Land at least 2,600 years ago, and even before that most of us were pagans already.
-We lost our oral traditions regarding the proper understanding of all the minutiae of the Law of Moses during our apostasy and captivity.
+The people of the Kingdom of Israel had all departed from the Holy Land at least 2,600 years ago, and even before that most of them were pagans already.
+They lost their oral traditions regarding the proper understanding of all the minutiae of the Law of Moses during their apostasy and captivity.
 The Kingdom of Judah fared little better leaving behind little of worth for this purpose.
 What data about the Mosaic Law can be gleaned from sources such as Josephus, Philo and the Dead Sea Scrolls sheds little light and may well reflect errant traditions.
 No man today can claim complete understanding of the Law of Moses.

 In Jeremiah 31.33 in a prophecy of the New Covenant God tells us “I will surely put my laws into their mind, and write them on their hearts”.
 This is cited twice in Paul’s epistle to the Hebrews (8.10, 10.16).
 To those who believe and teach that we must take up the Law of Moses, I ask you this: what is written on your heart?
 Is it how to sew the right type of fringes onto your garments?
 Is it how to properly circumcise a child?
 Is it judicial prescriptions?
 Is it to avoid wearing garments woven of two materials?
 Or is it written in your heart that thou shalt do no murder, thou shalt not commit adultery, thou shalt not steal, thou shalt not bear false witness, honour thy father and thy mother and thou shalt love thy neighbour as thyself?